ILLINOIS COAL MUSEUM AT GILLESPIE

 • Macoupin Street

-Coal mining and the coal miners defined Coal Country
+The Coal Mines and the Coal Miners defined Coal Country

 Our Macoupin Street Story chronicles their legacy